alxmel/my-odin-recipes/README.md

-# my-odin-recipes
+# My Odin Recipes
-Repository to house the HTML Odin Project project
+This is a review of the HTML learning section of The Odin Project